The art of legal advocacy.

 The link to David Hasselhoff No Longer Owns the Only Talking Car: Automotive BLack Boxes in Criminal Law is available at the following link: Note, David Hasselhoff No Longer Owns the Only Talking Car: Automotive Black Boxes in Criminal Law, 39 Suffolk U. L. Rev. 289 (2005)

-Kevin writes articles for legal newspapers on emergent issues in the law.
+Kevin writes articles for legal magazines and legal newspapers on emergent issues in the law and on appellate practice generally.
 Some of those articles are available at the following links:

 Article, MATA Amicus Committee Update, in Massachusetts Academy of Trial Attorneys Journal, March 2019.